JosueCuevas/the-movie-db/README.md

 The goal of this project is to use NextJs capabilities and its paradigms by creating a Movie app.
 This app should be able to list and show Movies.

-The main purpose for this app is to show my front-end skills to the development team of Club Feast, whom I feel grateful for the chance to participate solving this task
+The main purpose for this app is to show my front-end skills to the development team of Club Feast, whom I feel grateful for the chance to participate in solving this task

 ## USAGE

 This website is constituted by five pages

-- **/** (home): The home view shows a list of the movies that are currently in theatres.
+- **/** (home): The home view shows a list of the movies that are currently in theaters.
 - **/popular**: View showing the most popular movies in the database
 - **/top-rated**: View showing a list of movies ordered by rating.
 - **/upcoming**: View showing a list of movies that are being released soon.
+- **/movie/:movie_id**: This page mainly has details about the selected movie.
+This page also has a list of the movie credits

 ## INSTALLATION